Baby-led weaning vs. purees: Which method is better?

 Food tends to end up everywhere (see messy mealtimes!) with baby-led weaning, so it can be tough to know exactly how much your baby is actually eating.

 Meeting nutrient needs

-Concerns about meeting a baby's nutrient needs via baby-led weaning are understandable, since it is difficult to know exactly what, and how much of it baby is actually eating.
+Concerns about meeting a baby's nutrient needs via baby-led weaning are understandable since it is difficult to know exactly what, and how much baby is actually eating.
 However, with careful planning and enough opportunities to eat, baby-led weaning infants are no more likely to have nutrient deficiencies than babies weaned in a traditional fashion.

 Similar to concerns over meeting nutrient needs, some parents wonder if their baby’s eating enough via baby-led weaning to support their rapid growth and development.
 However, given a properly planned diet including protein and fat-rich foods, a typically developing baby should be able to consume enough to support their growth with baby-led weaning.

 Purees: What you need to know